velvia/links/README.md

 * [Scala.Rx](https://github.com/lihaoyi/scala.rx/blob/master/readme.md) - "Reactive variables" - smart variables who auto-update themselves when the values they depend on change
 * [Monifu](https://github.com/alexandru/monifu) - a nice set of wrappers around j.u.c.Atomic\*, as well as super-lightweight cancellable tasks and futures utilities.
 Accompanying [blog post](https://www.bionicspirit.com/blog/2013/05/07/towards-better-atomicreference-scala.html).

+* [CEP using Akka Streams](http://www.franklysauer.com/2014/05/cep-using-akka-streams/) - great example of using Akka's new Streams for distributed stream processing with backpressure

 * [akka instrumentation](https://github.com/vatel/scala-akka-monitoring) - an experiment to walk the actor tree and see stuff at runtime
   * [rxmon](https://github.com/vigdorchik/rxmon) - Akka monitoring via RxJava
 * [Actor Provisioning pattern](https://gist.github.com/helena/6250995) - if you have a long, failure-prone initialization procedure for an actor, this trait splits out the work, to say another actor and dispatcher